The Bellevue-Stratford Hotel

 The Bellevue-Stratford Hotel is a landmark building at 200 S. Broad Street at the corner of Walnut Street in Center City Philadelphia, Pennsylvania.
 Constructed in 1904 and expanded to its present size in 1912, it has continued as a well-known institution for more than a century and is still widely known by that original, historic name.

+In November 1976, the hotel closed following a lethal outbreak of pneumonia-like illness the previous summer.
+The outbreak, later traced to bacterial growth in the hotel's air-conditioning system, killed or sickened numerous guests who had attended an American Legion convention.
+Despite a subsequent change in ownership, renovations, and a brief rebranding before reopening in September 1979, the Bellevue-Stratford never recovered from the disaster, and the original incarnation of the hotel permanently closed in March 1986.
 In 1988, the building was converted to a mixed-use development.
 It has been known since then as The Bellevue.
 The hotel portion is currently managed by Hyatt as The Bellevue Hotel.

 History

 George Boldt

 Born Georg Karl Boldt in Prussia in 1851, he immigrated to the United States as a teenager in 1864.
 Beginning as a kitchen worker, at age 25 was hired by William Kehrer, steward of The Philadelphia Club, as his assistant steward at the time of the 1876 Centennial Exposition at Philadelphia.
 Soon after, he married his employer's daughter, Philadelphia-born Louise Kehrer.
 Prominent members of the Philadelphia Club assisted the couple in setting up their own hotel, the Bellevue, at the northwest corner of Broad and Walnut Streets, in 1881.
 A small hotel, it quickly became nationally known for its high standard of service, elite clientele, and fine cuisine; it is believed that Chicken à la King was created in the 1890s by hotel cook William "Bill" King.

 In 1890, George Boldt was invited by William Waldorf Astor to be proprietor of the new Waldorf Hotel in New York City.
 Louise Boldt had been instrumental in making their Philadelphia hotel attractive and socially acceptable to wealthy women.
 This was probably a major motivation for Astor in asking George Boldt to become proprietor of his new Waldorf, later expanded by John Jacob Astor IV to become the world-class institution known as the Waldorf-Astoria Hotel.